WildernessLabs/Documentation/docs/Netduino/Input_Output/Network/index.md

 ---
 layout: Netduino
 title: Network
+subtitle: Configuring and initialing the Network interface and accessing network resources.
 ---

+# Info

 The network-enabled Netduinos; N2+, N3E, and N3WiFi have a robustly featured network stack that includes support for high level network APIs such as `HttpWebRequest` as well as low-level socket programming, UDP multicast support, and more.